aery32/aery32-refguide/source/module_functions.rst

     twi_write_byte(0x04, iadr);

-When optional address has been given then it will be used by every read and write operations that follows the previous read/write operation, if not reset.
-To clear this behaviour call ``twi_clear_internal_address()``.
+When optional address has been given the same address is used in every read and write operations that follows the previous operation, if not changed by giving a different address.
+To clear this behaviour, call ``twi_clear_internal_address()``.

 Wider than 8-bit internal device addresses can be set with ``twi_use_internal_address()`` function.
 The largest supported internal device address is 3 bytes long.